Laverton Airport

 Laverton Airport (IATA: LVO, ICAO: YLTN) is an airport in Laverton, Western Australia.
 It is a low-use airport found 1 NM northeast from the main area of Laverton.
 It has an operational and storage capacity of 19 medium-sized planes; however, it has an average of only 417 flights a year.

+The runway was sealed in the early 1990s.
 The airport received $171,314 for security upgrades in 2006.
 The security status was changed in 2011.

+A terminal building is scheduled to open in late 2024.